log2timeline/l2tdocs/process/Style-guide.md

 ## Indentation

 * Indent your code blocks with 2 spaces (not 4 as in the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)).
-* In the case of a hanging indent, use four spaces.
+* In the case of a hanging indent, use 4 spaces.

 ## Naming